stinsley/spring-boot-demo/README.md

 REST API:

     Fibonacci Calculations:
+    localhost:8080/fibonacci?num=10
-    localhost:8080/fibonacci?num=10 where 10 is whatever number you would like to pass in
+    where 10 is whatever number you would like to pass in

     String Permutations:
     localhost:8080/stringpermutations/?word=racecar

+    prime number checker
+    localhost:8080/prime?num=2